stumpart/StumpJsCompiler/README.md

 Configuration
 -------------

 The configurations need to get StumpjsCompiler up and running.
-This file is the
+This file is the module config file config/module.config.php

 ```php
 <?php